jletteboer/Fun/README.md

-# This repositority I use for Fun R code
+# This repository I use for Fun R code